DanielColwill/InvoiceTransactions/README.md

   - could use the json from these scripts as POST bodies.
   - this was my 'integration test'

+- when sending postman requests, i put my application in debug mode and could step through the tracing
+  - useful for seeing the validation checks on each field

 ### What I'd do next time
-- Follow more of a typical TDD style of work, writing the tests as I'm writing the implementation.
-I'd typically have more tests and write them contiguously as I go.
+- adopt more of a TDD style of work, writing the tests as I'm writing the implementation.
+I'd typically have written the tests for each class in junction with the associated test as I go.
 - post a screen recording

 ### What you might need to run